tothlilizs/Cook_It_n_Book_It/README.md

  - [ ] As a user, I want to be able to add pictures to make the recipes easier to tell apart.
  - [ ] As a user, I want to be able to have different layouts for my overview.
  ## Hand in comments
 I now in the end realise that i have wanted to add too many features that werent on the backlog whitch made me take longer.
 I could not finish my application but now i know i should have focused on smaller scale.
+I also should have used github from the start and not just for hand in.